How To

 If you were convicted of a crime inside Canada, you need to apply for a Record Suspension (pardon) instead of criminal rehabilitation.
 Without a pardon issued by the parole board of Canada, you will remain inadmissible to Canada and unable to be granted any type of status in Canada.

-If you have been arrested or convicted of any crime, contact us to find out how this will effect your entry and immigration application to Canada.
+If you have been arrested or convicted of any crime, contact us to find out how this will affect your entry and immigration application to Canada.